fhv-msi/sentiment-analysis-backend/README.md

-# sentiment-analysis-uml
+# sentiment-analysis-backend
-UML diagram of the sentiment analysis application.
+The generated backend for the sentiment analysis application.